ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

  - Install the toolchain as described above.
 Your project doesn't need to follow the Ndless file tree anymore.
  - Adapt your Makefile based on src/arm/Makefile or src/arm/demo/Makefile
- - You may upgrade to the latest version of YAGARTO Pure-assembly programs:
+ - You may upgrade to the latest version of YAGARTO.
+Don't forget to delete any remaining *.o file before rebuilding a project.
+Pure-assembly programs:
  - Make sure that the file extensions is in uppercase (.S)
  - Add the "main" symbol as described in the previous section